 Why doesn’t HCT take on Anglican Buildings?

-Historic Chapels Trust was founded to rescue specifically non-Anglican places of worship.
-We are the only trust in England doing this.
+We are the only charity in England dedicated to supporting non-Anglican places of worship.
 There are more than forty trusts rescuing Anglican churches.

 Can we put on events at your chapels?